caoccao/Javet/docs/tutorial/hello_javet.rst

 .. code-block:: java

-    // Step 1: Create a V8 runtime from V8 host in try resource.
+    // Step 1: Create a V8 runtime from V8 host in try-with-resource.
-    try (V8Runtime v8Runtime = V8Host.getInstance().createV8Runtime()) {
+    try (V8Runtime v8Runtime = V8Host.getNodeInstance().createV8Runtime()) {
         // Step 2: Execute a string as JavaScript code and print the result to console.
         System.out.println("1 + 1 = " + v8Runtime.getExecutor("1 + 1").executeInteger()); // 2
-        // Step 3: Resource is recycled automatically at the end of the try resource block.
+        // Step 3: Resource is recycled automatically at the end of the try-with-resource block.
     }

 Play with Pool and Console